The £150bn Investment Wave Creating Jobs and Wealth (And How To Get Ahead)

 But his victory presents us with a valuable opportunity to reflect on a deeper question: what could an authentically faith-inspired politician’s economic policy actually look like?

 Islam isn’t deeply prescriptive about exact economic policies to adopt.
-The Shariah doesn’t belong to any particular part of the political spectrum.
+The sharia doesn’t belong to any particular part of the political spectrum.
 Instead, it provides high-level principles that can guide policy thinking.

 When we look at Mamdani’s victory through this lens, we’re not saying his policies are “Islamic”.
 We’re trying to learn how faith-based principles might inform a standard of economic policy that benefits everyone.

-Several of Mamdani’s policy approaches reflect principles that Islam does emphasise:
+Several of Mamdani’s policy3 approaches reflect principles that Islam does emphasise:

-Perhaps the standout moment of his campaign was a viral clip where each of the candidates was asked which foreign country they would visit first and as usual the chorus said Israel, but Zohran stood out and said he would stay in New York (drawing praise from staunch conservatives such as the likes of Tucker Carlson and Marjorie Taylor Greene – who aren’t friends of Muslims by any stretch).
+Perhaps the standout moment of his campaign was a viral clip4 where each of the candidates was asked which foreign country they would visit first and as usual the chorus said Israel, but Zohran stood out and said he would stay in New York (drawing praise from staunch conservatives such as the likes of Tucker Carlson and Marjorie Taylor Greene – who aren’t friends of Muslims by any stretch5).
+Zohran also mentioned that he will be “standing up for Jewish New Yorkers and meeting them wherever they are” across New York.

 Zohran made it clear that his priority was New York and its citizens.